alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 But this is just the average!
 Poor weather also brings with itself low pressures, and therefore reduced air density.
-Our weight does not seem so generous now.
+We don't have a lot of weight to spare now.

 The last factor is hydrogen loss: even at 1% per week, after 80 days there will be 12% less gas,